 David Macias, CEO and Founder, Silicon Valley Tech and Gaming Veteran

-Some of his other technology experience includes serving as an evangelist for Sun Microsystem’s Java Consumer Technology and closing a pioneering deal in interactive TV for Java TV with Disney TeleVentures.
-He developed desktop video strategy for Apple’s Quicktime technology.
-He began his career as a hardware engineer designing mini-computers at HP Labs.
-David has leveraged his technical chops throughout the years across the tech landscape providing strategic leadership or evangelism on Java-chip semiconductors, network appliances and sensor networks, and most recently motion sensing, big data, and mobile web technology.
+Some of his other technology experience includes serving as an evangelist for Sun Microsystems Java consumer technology and closing a pioneering deal an interactive TV for Java TV with Disney TeleVentures.
+He developed desktop video strategy for Apple’s QuickTime technology amd began his career as a hardware engineer designing minicomputers HP labs.
+David has leveraged his technical chops throughout the years across the tech landscape providing strategic leadership or evangelism on Java-chip semiconductors, IoT network appliances and sensor networks, and most recently motion-sensing big data and mobile web technology.

 David has an MBA from Stanford’s Graduate School of Business and a Bachelors of Science degree in Electrical Engineering from Arizona State University where he was also admitted to Eta Kappa Nu the international honor society for electrical engineering.